essuraj/dr-smiles-dentvillae-5c73e/content/pages/index.md

           textAlign: center
     subtitle: >-
       We are dedicated to providing you with the highest quality, most comprehensive dental care.
-We provides a full range of general dentistry and cosmetic services for the entire family.
+We provide a full range of general dentistry and cosmetic services for the entire family.
     items:
       - type: FeaturedItem